Spencer Center for Civic & Global Engagement, 205 Wenger Hall

 Doshisha Women’s College of Liberal Arts in Kyoto is located across the street from the legendary Emperor’s Palace in one of Japan’s most beautiful and historic cities.
 While attending Doshisha for a semester or year, students immerse themselves in Japanese language and culture.
 Students can also arrange independent studies and internships to broaden their experience.

 Japan: Kansai Gaidai University

 Kansai-Gaidai University, a private university with over 14,000 students, is located in Hirakata, Osaka Prefecture, in the cultural heart of Japan.
-The Asian Studies program is designed for international students, offering courses in both Japanese and English.
+The Asian Studies program is designed for international students, offering courses in both Japanese language and English.
 Applicants are required to have completed two years of Japanese language study.
 MBU students studying at Kansai Gadai will meet students from all parts of Japan, as well as international students from all over the world.